ander882/Stitch/README.md

 A script to take single image files and make rotating image matrices from them.

 ## Problem
 Propresenter outputs a set of images (announcement slides) titled 1.jpg 2.jpg to n.jpg.
-But the mac mini in the corner needs 1 long images to run three announcement screens.
+But the mac mini in the corner needs 1 looong images to display on three seperate announcement screens.
 What to do?
 This script.

 ./stitch.sh 3x1 input/ output/